ropensci/osmdata/README.md

 Rcpp
 ----

-The function calls don't yet compile properly within the `load_all` call, so have to be done manually for the moment here:
+The function calls *should* compile properly within the `load_all` call, but in case they don't they can be loaded manually here:

 ``` r
 Sys.setenv ('PKG_CXXFLAGS'='-std=c++11')
 Rcpp::sourceCpp('src/get_highways.cpp')
 Sys.unsetenv ('PKG_CXXFLAGS')
 ```

+(One reason this might be necesssary is because `devtools::document` fails to insert the necessary line `useDynLib(osmdatar)` in `NAMESPACE`.
+Re-inserting this manually should fix the problem.)

 And then the actual test, using `process_xml_doc3`: